MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

     _Registering the Android version of Drone Lander_

 1. Click **Xamarin.Forms** for a summary of the steps required to add the Mobile Center SDK to your app.
 (This is for informational purposes only at the moment.
-You will make these changes in the next exercise.)
+You will make these changes in a subsequent exercise.)

     ![Viewing Xamarin.Forms integration information](Images/web-click-xamarin-forms.png)

     _Viewing Xamarin.Forms integration information_

 If you would like to register the iOS of version Drone lander as well, you can do so by registering Drone Lander again, but this time specifying iOS as the operating system.
 You don't need to register the iOS version for this lab, but be aware that when you register a Xamarin app with Visual Studio Mobile Center, you need to register it separately for each platform that it runs on.
+You can also register the Windows (UWP) version if you would like, but realize that Visual Studio Mobile Center and doesn't yet support crash analytics on Windows.

 <a name="Exercise2"></a>
 ## Exercise 2: Add the solution to source control ##

 In order to take advantage of Visual Studio Mobile Center (VSMC) build integration, you must set up a remote source-code repository.
-VSMC supports GitHub, Bitbucket, and Visual Studio Team Services (VSTS) as source-code repositories.
-You will use [GitHub](https://github.com/), which is a "Git" hosting service that features a browser-based user interface, bug tracking, access control, task management, and more.
+VSMC supports [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org/), and [Visual Studio Team Services](https://www.visualstudio.com/team-services/) (VSTS) as repositories.
+You will use GitHub, which is a Git hosting service that features a browser-based user interface, bug tracking, access control, task management, and more.
 In this exercise, you will create a GitHub repository for your Drone Lander solution.

-1. Type "github extension" into Visual Studio 2017's "Quick Launch" window.
+1. Type "github extension" into Visual Studio 2017's Quick Launch window.
 If **GitHub extension for Visual Studio** appears under "Install," click it and follow the on-screen instructions to install GitHub Extension for Visual Studio.
 You will probably have to close Visual Studio to install the extension.

     ![Installing GitHub Extension for Visual Studio](Images/vs-install-git-hub.png)